guylemon/haskell-bruh/README.md

 javascript, but in reality requires some backflips in the form of custom iterators to achieve.
 Because this is the case, I won't list any JS analogs here besides noting that `Ramda.range(start, finish)` gives an approximation of this behavior, but does not support complex sequences.
+For infinite or more complex ranges, we can use generators.
+[See here](#infinite-sequences)

 **Finite Ranges**